Neil Phillips struck off over Brecon care home assault

 But the hearing was told he accepted a police caution after admitting assault.

 Mr Phillips faced five charges relating to misconduct over the incident: assault causing actual bodily harm, providing inaccurate and/or misleading information to his employer, and failing to tell a new employer he was the subject of a police investigation.

 Four of the charges were found proved by the care council committee at a hearing in Cardiff on Thursday.

-The committee said it had a copy of a police caution given to Mr Phillips which read "the offender headbutted the victim to the top of the forehead intentionally causing a small bruise".'No remorse'
+The committee said it had a copy of a police caution given to Mr Phillips which read "the offender headbutted the victim to the top of the forehead intentionally causing a small bruise".

 The victim was described as service user A during the hearing.